Surface dressing is a cost-effective way of restoring the road surface and sealing it in one process. Surface dressing also:

 Will the road need to be closed?

 Usually the road is kept open with stop/go boards used to manage traffic.
 Some sites within the programme will require a temporary road closure, however this will usually be localised where the road is too narrow to safely allow traffic to pass the works operation.
 Due to the nature of the work there may also be short periods of time when access to properties cannot be maintained.
-Where there are particular access requirements please speak to the gang on site who will usually be able to accommodate your needs.
+Where there are particular access requirements please speak to our colleagues on site who will usually be able to accommodate your needs.

 Why is the road not being resurfaced?